parth-p29/parth-p29/README.md

 🔭 I'm a Systems Design Engineering student at the University of Waterloo who loves to solve complex problems with software

-⚡️ Previously interned as a SWE at Ceridian
+⚡️ Currently working at Reebee as a Backend SWE Intern!
+Previously interned as a SWE at Ceridian

 💖 Interests include:
  - Backend